i2robert/cse185-project/README.md

-# segno
+# segno (CSE 185 project)

-Segno is a fastq read trimming tool similar to sickle or scythe that filters and trims FASTQ reads based on their quality scores.
+`segno` is a fastq read trimming tool similar to `sickle` or `scythe` that filters and trims FASTQ reads based on their quality scores.

 # Dependencies